jayinai/nail-machine-learning/README.md

 A regression algorithm example is [linear regression](https://en.wikipedia.org/wiki/Linear_regression), and its classification counterpart is [logistic regression](https://en.wikipedia.org/wiki/Logistic_regression) - don't be fooled by its name, even though it's called regression, it's used to tack classification problems (e.g., spam or not)

 And in reality classification algorithm such as logistic regression doesn't just output 'spam' or 'non-spam' (or in the numeric world, 1 or 0).
-Rather, they'd generate a probability between 0 and 1, and while by default 0.5 is used as the decision boundary, you can definitely set your own threshold based on your use case.
+Rather, they'd generate a probability between 0 and 1.
+While by default 0.5 is used as the decision threshold, you can definitely set your own threshold based on your use case (For example, mistakenly labeling a non-spam message as spam is very bad, you'd be pissed when you find an important email has been sitting in your spam folder for days.
+On the other hand, mistakenly labeling a spam message as non-spam is unpleasant, but is not the end of world).